redassser/Walkie/WalkieUse/README.md

 Walkie talkie must be turned on first.

-Rebind from the ingame rebind settings menu, should be at the bottom of the list
+Rebind from the ingame rebind settings menu, now using Input Utils!

+If you still want to use this mod without Input Utils, then v1.3.1 still works.